-To reinstall some preinstalled application programs, do the following:
+To reinstall selected programs, do the following:

 - 1. Turn on your computer. - 2.
 Go to the C:\SWTOOLS directory. - 3.
 Open the APPS folder.
 The folder contains several subfolders named for the various preinstalled applications. - 4.
-Open the subfolder for the application you want to reinstall. - 5.
-Double-click Setup, and then follow the on-screen steps to reinstall the application.
+Open the subfolder for the program you are reinstalling. - 5.
+Double-click Setup, and then follow the on-screen steps to reinstall the program.